 The richest children were more possessive.
 At the beginning, they wouldn’t want me to touch their toys, and I would need more time before they would let me play with them.
 In poor countries, it was much easier.
 Even if they only had two or three toys, they didn’t really care.
 In Africa, the kids would mostly play with their friends outside.

 These photographs are reminiscent of another wonderful photography project featuring kids and their toys.
 JeonMee Yoon photographed boys with all their blue stuff and girls with all their pink stuff.
 The results are striking.
 Likewise, there’s a wonderful set of photographs by James Mollison, counterposing portraits with children’s sleeping arrangements across cultures.
 These are all wonderful projects that powerfully illustrate global and class difference and inequality.

-Images borrowed from Feature Shoot.Lisa Wade is a professor of sociology at Occidental College.
+Images borrowed from Feature Shoot.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
 You can follow her on Twitter and Facebook.